FarrukhAijaz/servo_publisher/README.md

 ## Contact

-For any issues or questions, please contact Farrukh at [farrukhajaz1@gmail.com](mailto:farrukhajaz1@gmail.com).
+For any issues or questions, please contact Farrukh Aijaz at [farrukhajaz1@gmail.com](mailto:farrukhajaz1@gmail.com).